Return to: BROKERAGE HOME PAGE

 Also the interior is fine designed.
 On the whole trip we have had always a good lunch easy to prepare and to work in the galley.
 The idea to adjust the beds in the aft cabins is also super.
 When the ship was heeling, we adjusted the angle and it was fantastic to sleep well.

 When you are interest to see my movie about this trip, I'll send you the DVD when we back in Germany end of the next week.
 In the meantime the yard is working to improve and to repare the points on my list.
 All is running well.
 The ship should now stay in NZ till April 2005.
 Than I´ll start to an other trip.
 But the destination is not quite fixed.
 About this I have to talk with Elke.

 So I will confirm you once again this ship is really my dream.
 Thank you.
 It was the right decision.
 I am also happy to got the info that you and your team have got some further orders to construct nice boats.
 Also happy to meet you and Allen once again.

-Asking Price 950,000 Euro PRICE REDUCTION Owner will consider another yacht in part exchange in order to complete sale
+PRICE ON APPLICATION Owner will consider another yacht in part exchange in order to complete sale

 Inventory and description to be confirmed and subject to contract.

 A video of the yacht making passage from Tahiti to New Zealand is here